To the Poles in Five Questions

 Ships with 200 to 500 passengers are in Category 2 and still have some landing restrictions (there are places they cannot visit) and limitations on the amount of time visitors can spend on land, since landings are divided into several groups and are relatively brief.
 These ships do not usually manage two landings per day, at least not several days in a row.

 Ships with fewer than 200 passengers fall into Category 1 and have fewer restrictions.
-Some vessels in this category aim to do two activities per day, which may include landings, Zodiac cruises, or ship-based cruising — plus optional adventure activities like kayaking, snowshoeing, or camping.
+Some vessels in this category aim to do two activities per day, which may include landings, Zodiac cruises — plus optional adventure activities like kayaking, snowshoeing, or camping.

 There are operators that, while one group is on land, take the other group on a Zodiac cruise, allowing everyone to spend more time off the ship enjoying these incredible places.
 Other operators simply alternate groups, with one group doing the activity while the other remains on the ship, reducing time spent ashore.